john-e-west/krypton-graph/docs/front-end-spec.md

 - **Progress tracker:**
   - `Progress` component for overall progress
   - Custom stepper using `Badge` and `Separator`
+  - Support for up to 5 parallel progress tracks (per reconciliation decision)
 - **Preview panels:**
   - `Tabs` for switching between views
   - `ScrollArea` for markdown content